bshanna/naked/README.md

 - [Headliess](https://headlessui.dev/vue/)
 - [Vue3](https://v3.vuejs.org/)

 Sorry no tests, typescript right now.
+Also used iPhoneX size and desktop, didn't look at tablet or xlarge screens but with more time...